jash-dhinoja/Restart/README.md

 ## About the project

-This project demostrates the use of SwiftUI framework to create beautiful layouts using illustrations alongwith smooth animations.
+This project demonstrates the use of the SwiftUI framework to create beautiful layouts using illustrations along with smooth animations.

 ### Views